itsrobel/sync/README.md

 - [ ] setup bi directional streaming for session handling

+  - [ ] the default behavior for the control stream is to constantly re check if the server is live since part of that logic is sending down updated files we do not have to make another controller for the file downloads and instead can send them as a return stream response this then makes almost all my rpc requests a bi directional stream

+        client connects to server -> server sends down updated files from mongodb client uploads files -> server saves it

-  - [ ] the server should be able to send files to the clients
+  - [x] I need the server to to be able to upload files to the server on start

-- [ ] download files from the server and place in the correct location for the client
+  - [ ] each client is given a session id, but I think giving them a self assigned name would be better, to track what files, they don't have based on when they lasted connected via timestamps

 ### Bonus